kubernetes/kops/docs/cli/kops_create_cluster.md

       --ssh-public-key string            SSH public key to use (defaults to ~/.ssh/id_rsa.pub on AWS) --subnets strings                  Set to use shared subnets --target string                    Valid targets: direct, terraform, cloudformation.
 Set this flag to terraform if you want kops to generate terraform (default "direct")
-  -t, --topology string                  Controls network topology for the cluster. public|private.
-Default is 'public'. (default "public")
+  -t, --topology string                  Controls network topology for the cluster. public|private (default "public")
       --utility-subnets strings          Set to use shared utility subnets --vpc string                       Set to use a shared VPC -y, --yes                              Specify --yes to immediately create the cluster